Genomics-HSE/ancestry-inference/README.md

-# Supplementary materials for the paper
+# Supplementary code for the paper